-2. A total of 5 images must accompany your online submission.
-We suggest that 1 of 5 images is the front cover of the book and the remaining 4 images are selections from the book.
+2. A minimum of 5 and maximum of 10 images must accompany your online submission.
+We suggest that the 1st image is the front cover of the book and the remaining images are selections from the book.

 USE AND OWNERSHIP OF IMAGES